nmstate/nmstate.github.io/devel/yaml_api.md

  * `id`: VLAN ID integer.
  * `protocol`: `802.1q` (default) or `802.1ad`

+With nmstate 2.2.1+, when using Nmstate with NetworkManager backend, nmstate can creating VLAN over unmanaged interface, hence if you never mention VLAN parent in `interfafaces` section of desired state, nmstate will not convert VxLAN parent interface from unmanaged to managed.

+For `generate configuration(gc)` mode, unmentioned VLAN parent will not get automatically created interface profile.

 ### VxLAN Interface

 The `vxlan` section of interface holds the parameters of VxLAN specific